Audit and Assurance

-For how many years the accounting records need to be kept for a DIFC registered company?
+How many years do the accounting records need to be kept for a DIFC-registered company?

-What is the period of the first financial statements for a newly company registered in DIFC?
+What is the period of the first financial statements for a new company registered in DIFC?

-Generally, the first financial statements period for a DIFC registered company as per Article 123 is a maximum of 18 months from the day the Company is incorporated as determined by the Company’s directors.
+Generally, the first financial statement period for a DIFC-registered company as per Article 123 is a maximum of 18 months from the day the Company is incorporated as determined by the Company’s directors.

 Is Audit of financial statements mandatory in UAE?

-As per Article 26 of UAE Federal Law no 2 of 2015, every Company needs to maintain accounting records for at least 5 (five) years from the end of the Company’s financial year.
+As per Article 26 of UAE Federal Law no 2 of 2015, every Company must maintain accounting records for at least 5 (five) years from the end of the Company’s financial year.
 Electronic copies are acceptable.

-What is the financial year followed in UAE for the Audit of the financial statements?
+What is the financial year followed in UAE for auditing the financial statements?

 The UAE government prescribes no specific financial year.
-The financial year should be 12 months and acceptable up to 18 months for the first financial year (newly formed companies).
-Most of the entities follow January to December (Calendar year) except for subsidiary companies that match Parent Company’s financial year outside UAE.
+The financial year should be 12 months and acceptable for up to 18 months for the first financial year (newly formed companies).
+Most entities follow January to December (The calendar year) except for subsidiary companies that match the Parent Company’s financial year outside UAE.